mattpiccolella/tutoring/README.md

-tutoring
+# Tutoring for Computer Science
 ========

-Documents and files for my tutoring.
+Included in this repository are various documents and files that I use for my personal tutoring.
+I tutor students from middle school through college on application development, and these are resources I share with my students.

+Please feel free to use any of these resources, with proper attribution.